Feds urge schools to provide COVID-19 shots, info for kids

 Associated Press

-First lady Jill Biden and Surgeon General Dr. Vivek Murthy are set to visit the Franklin Sherman Elementary School in McLean, Virginia, on Monday to launch a nationwide campaign to promote child vaccinations.
+First lady Jill Biden and Surgeon General Dr. Vivek Murthy visited the Franklin Sherman Elementary School in McLean, Virginia, on Monday to launch a nationwide campaign to promote child vaccinations.
 The school was the first to administer the polio vaccine in 1954.

-The visit comes just days after federal regulators recommended the COVID-19 vaccine for the age group.
-The White House says Biden will visit pediatric vaccination clinics across the country over the coming weeks to encourage the shots.
+The visit came just days after federal regulators recommended the COVID-19 vaccine for the age group.
+The White House says the first lady will visit pediatric vaccination clinics across the country over the coming weeks to encourage the shots.

+“The vaccine is the best way to protect your children against COVID-19,” she told parents in the school’s cafeteria, after touring a clinic in the gymnasium that vaccinated 260 students.
+“It’s been thoroughly reviewed and rigorously tested.
+It’s safe.
+It’s free.
+And it’s available for every child in this country, five and up.”

 At the same time, Health and Human Services Secretary Xavier Becerra and Education Secretary Miguel Cardona are sending a letter to school districts across the country calling on them to organize vaccine clinics for their newly eligible students.
 The officials are reminding school districts that they can tap into billions of dollars in federal coronavirus relief money to support pediatric vaccination efforts.

 The Biden administration is providing local school districts with tools to help schools partner with pharmacies to administer shots.
-And it’s asking schools to share information on the benefits of vaccines and details about the vaccination process with parents, in an effort to combat disinformation surrounding the shots.
+And it’s asking schools to share information on the benefits of vaccines and details about the vaccination process with parents, to counter disinformation surrounding the shots.

 The White House is encouraging schools to host community conversations and share fact sheets on the vaccines and is working with the American Academy of Pediatrics to partner local physicians with schools aiming to share science-based information about the shots.